 So much is at stake when choosing an executive.
 However, finding and retaining professionals with the highly sought-after skills that can lead the company to success is not a walk in the park.

 In fact, from 2000 to 2013, a quarter of executives from the Fortune 500 were removed involuntarily and what used to be a 10% to 11% executive turnover rate in North America, turned into an average turnover rate of 14 percent as we entered the new millennium.

 According to Top Echelon, these frequent turnover rates can be a result of mis-hires.
 Translation: They weren’t fit for the job.

-In the case of executive mis-hires, the costs can be overwhelming reaching up to millions of dollars for giant companies.
+Hiring mistakes are not entirely uncommon in the recruitment field.
+In the case of executive mis-hires, the costs can overwhelmingly reach up to millions of dollars for giant companies.

-Some of these damages can be in the form of direct costs, such as, salary and bonuses, health insurance, travel, and office expenses, and indirect costs such as poor business judgments, faulty strategies, execution failure, lack of direction and loss of trust.
+Some of these damages can also be in the form of direct costs, such as salary and bonuses, health insurance, travel, and office expenses, and indirect costs such as poor business judgments, faulty strategies, execution failure, lack of direction, and loss of trust.

 Hence, companies turn to executive search firms to take advantage of their expertise in recruitment to fill up the important position of an executive.

 Companies, however, can have varying experiences with search firms depending on how experienced the firm is.

 Obviously, not all executive search firms are created equal.
 In fact, according to Kevin Sheridan “86% of executive search firms feel they are doing a good job recruiting, yet only 60 percent of candidates report having a positive experience during the recruiting process with them.”

 It’s easy to be overwhelmed by the different search firms available in the market, so here are the qualities you should be looking for in your choice of an executive search firm.